-Muntons has been taxed based on its emissions of carbon dioxide (CO2) through the European Emissions Trading Scheme for a number of years hence we have reported total tonnes emitted as in the graphic (right).
-In the past financial year the switch to 100% green electricity sourcing has dramatically reduced our emissions.
+Muntons has been taxed based on its emissions of carbon dioxide (CO2) through the European Emissions Trading Scheme for a number of years hence we have reported total tonnes emitted as in the graphic (above).
 In previous years we have been able to keep emissions relatively flat whilst production volume increased.
 This has been achieved by continuous improvement and monitoring of our energy usage and investment in efficient technology where possible.

-We are also able to report for the first time this year a breakdown of our scope 1, 2 and 3 emissions.
+We are also able to report a breakdown of our scope 1, 2 and 3 emissions.
 Even though there are definitions of which activities should be assigned to each scope there is some latitude in how companies determine how to allocate parts of the supply chain.
-The table (right) gives our definitions which are broadly in line with the government reporting advice.
+The table (above) gives our definitions which are broadly in line with the government reporting advice.